Rule 173-39-02.1 | ODA provider certification: adult day service.

 (ii) Each meal the provider provides shall comply with all the requirements for home-delivered meals under rules 173-39-02.14 and 5160-44-11 of the Administrative Code, except for the requirements in those rules pertaining to the delivery of the meal.

-(3) Center requirements: A provider only qualifies to be an ODA-certified ADS provider if the provider's center has the following specifications:
+(3) Center requirements: A provider qualifies to be an ODA-certified ADS provider only if the provider's center has the following specifications:

 (a) If the center is housed in a building with other services or programs other than ADS, the provider uses a separate, identifiable space and staff for ADS during all hours that the provider provides ADS in the center.

-(b) The center complies with the "ADA Accessibility Guidelines for Buildings and Facilities" in Appendix A to 28 C.F.R.
-Part 36.
+(b) The center complies with the "ADA Accessibility Guidelines for Buildings and Facilities" in appendix A to 28 C.F.R. part 36.

 (c) The center has at least sixty square feet per individual that it serves (not just individuals who are enrolled in an ODA-administered program), excluding hallways, offices, rest rooms, and storage areas.